 Most people at this stage find it hard to let go of pages and content they’ve created over the years.
-It’s time to let go of sentimentality and get down to improving your most basic pages first.
+But if you want to grow your site, it’s time to let go of sentimentality and get down to improving your most basic pages first.

-Delete Unwanted Pages and Information
+2. Delete Unwanted Pages and Information

 You can save those pages and information and try to update it in the future if you want.
 But for now, you will have to be a sadist and just get rid of them.

-Create a New Web Structure and Layout
+3. Create a New Web Structure and Layout

 We’re looking for optimum efficiency at this point.
 Find out what pages you need and create a layout or web structure to make the user’s experience better when they visit your site.

-Update Your Logo and Graphic Design
+4. Update Your Logo and Graphic Design

 This is the best time to update your logo and the overall look of your website.
 All you need is a good graphic designer to help you create a more appealing brand image.
-There are many sites like Fiverr and Craigslist where you can find great graphic designers to help you.
+There are many sites like Fiverr and Craigslist where you can find experienced graphic designers to help you.

-Create a Content Calendar
+5. Create a Content Calendar

-Since the objective of your website revamp is to remain current a good content calendar and management plan will help you fill your “new site” up with relevant information.
+Since the objective of your website revamp is to remain current, a good content calendar and management plan will help you fill your “new site” up with relevant information.

 Plan how you want to publish your content and keep a schedule so your customers know when to visit you and maximize the returns of their continued patronage.

-Test Your Site
+6. Test Your Site

-Update Your Server
+7. Update Your Server

 Double check to ensure everything on the server is updated so that people visiting your revamped website won’t receive an Error 404 or dead links.